 What is the future of business process management?

 BPM -- a structured approach to the improvement of business processes -- is not a new discipline, but it is an evolving one, driven forward by the dynamic nature of how work and business in the 21st century gets done.
-The near-ubiquitous adoption of digital technology, the need for businesses to operate in a digital marketplace and the shift to remote work during the COVID-19 pandemic have pushed businesses of all sizes to reassess the processes they use to fulfill their business goals.
+The need to operate in a digital marketplace, the increased shift to remote work triggered by the COVID-19 pandemic and, more recently, the integration of AI capabilities into business software and innovation in automation tools have pushed companies of all sizes to reassess the processes they use to fulfill their business goals.

 - Citizen developer tools are driving the democratization of BPM, enabling more users across the enterprise to identify, implement and measure new ways to improve processes.